IR0NSIGHT/AmbientModules/ReadMe.md

 Intended use: Bring life to the skies on missions where one side has total air-superiority, f.e.
 Afghanistan Patrol Missions

-Eden module: find class names of planes (rightclick plane, log class, requires eden enhanced mod). put into string array. module is trigger activated or directly active if no trigger is synced.
+Eden module: find class names of planes (rightclick plane, log class, requires eden enhanced mod). put into string array. module is trigger activated or directly active if no trigger is synced. define marker zones to restrict where flybys happen using inclusion/exclusion zones

 ### Ambient Anti Air fire
 Place the module on a AA unit that uses cannons (missiles not supported).
 The unit will now engage all enemy aircraft with wild and aggressive fire, but will not hit them.